ETL vs ELT: The Real Decision in 2026

 Transformation TimingTransform before loading.
 Data is cleaned, joined, and reshaped in a staging area, then loaded into the warehouse in its final form.Load first, transform later.
 Raw data lands in the warehouse, then SQL or dbt models reshape it into analytics-ready tables.

 Storage RequirementsLower warehouse storage.
 Only transformed data lives in the destination.
-Raw data stays in the source or is discarded.Higher warehouse storage.
-You keep raw data alongside transformed tables.
+Raw stays in the source or is discarded.Higher warehouse storage.
+You keep raw alongside transformed tables.
 Storage is cheap in modern cloud warehouses, so this is usually acceptable.

 Cost ModelCompute lives in your servers or a managed service.
 Warehouse cost is lower because you only store transformed data.Compute lives in the warehouse.
 Storage is higher and credit cost can dominate above a few TB/day.